jakehe1226/Jakethebest1238/README.md

 - 💬 You can always ask me a question.
 - 📫 [Personal Website](https://jakehe.is-a.dev)
 - ✔ [Discord Server](https://dsc.gg/jakesnation)
-- 👌 Use dark mode in Github
+- 👌 Use dark mode on Github
 - 👍 Live your life with Purpose

 ---